Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Formulating the optimization problems

 \subsection{Feasibility and Convexity of the optimization problem}

 We now prove that the formulation~\eqref{eq:optimization-fixed-pi-fixed} of the problem is feasible, i.e., the set of constraints $\mathcal{F}$ is not empty.
-We start proving that, given a prescribed stationary distribution $\boldsymbol{\pi}>0$, there exist reversible matrices in $\mathbb{R}^{n\times n}(\mathcal{S})$.
-The following proposition shows us some conditions on the pattern $\mathcal{S}$ that are necessary to obtain the desired result.
+We start proving that, given a prescribed stationary distribution $\boldsymbol{\pi}>0$, there exist reversible stochastic matrices in $\mathbb{R}^{n\times n}(\mathcal{S})$.
+The following proposition presents conditions on the pattern $\mathcal{S}$ that are necessary to obtain the desired result.